skfit-uni-luebeck/TermServerDFNProxy/README.md

 a certificate.
 Contact your universities' IT department for assistance when applying for such a certificate.

-This project can help you accessing the central server with clients that are unable to authenticate using TLS certificates themselves.
+This project can help you to access the central server with clients that are unable to authenticate using TLS certificates themselves.
 It serves as a reverse proxy that sits in front of the internet that routes all requests to it to the central instance, with the body intact.
 During this step, it will present the configured